hamo225/hamo225/README.md

 }
 ```

+Self-taught frontend javascript developer.
+I build user-centric websites with functional and scalable components in mind.
+Since transitioning into software development in April 2020, I am proud to have launched 3 client projects, with 3 more currently in development and 1 in production.
+I have created 68 Github repos with 660+ contributions, participated in 1 open source project, and completed online courses totalling 150+hrs course time.
+I also have experience leading remote teams, managing large scale operations and working closely with data analysts.

 It was as an operations specialist working with product teams and developers where I recognised my intrinsic joy for programming and made the decision to enter software development.
-I like building things, finding new ways for solving problems & am passionate about user-centric products.

-As a developer thus far, I have focused my efforts on non-profit initiatives, increasing their reach to their community and growing their user base.
-I learned to code while working with these initiatives and I am now looking for an opportunity to work alongside an enthusiastic team with the chance to learn and 10x my professional development.

 I am eager to pursue much more work with JavaScript and React, am open to learning new tools & technologies and will bring to the table a positive attitude towards any challenges.